rust-lang/book/nostarch/chapter16.md

 We create a `counter` variable to hold an `i32` inside a `Mutex<T>` [1], as we did in Listing 16-12.
 Next, we create 10 threads by iterating over a range of numbers [2].
-We use `thread::spawn` and give all the threads the same closure, one that moves the counter into the thread [3], acquires a lock on the `Mutex<T>` by calling the `lock` method [4], and then adds 1 to the value in the mutex [5].
+We use `thread::spawn` and give all the threads the same closure: one that moves the counter into the thread [3], acquires a lock on the `Mutex<T>` by calling the `lock` method [4], and then adds 1 to the value in the mutex [5].
 When a thread finishes running its closure, `num` will go out of